Mangrove Coast to be Featured at Art Miami Dec 5-10

-Fellman’s images seduces you, inviting you closer to understand them.
+Felllman’s images seduce you, inviting you closer to understand them.
 As you approach they clarify into familiar forms of sea grasses and shells, while basic notions of scale and distance remain a mystery until your nose is nearly pressed against the photograph.
-You then realize you are looking at a wondrous and fantastic view of the shoreline by the beach.
+You then realize you are looking at a wondrous and fantastic view of the shoreline, full of secrets and mysteries.

 These images portray the spirit of place by connecting with our own appreciation of the natural environment.
 Fellman’s aim is to strengthen these connections which are crucial to preserving the mangrove habitat, the lynchpin of our community’s natural landscape.